 Feefo logo

-The Renters' Rights Bill is new legislation set to be brought in by the government to overhaul laws around renting.
+The Renters' Rights Act is new legislation which has been brought in by the government to overhaul laws around renting.
 It is said to be the most significant change to housing law of the past 30 years, and will impact every aspect of the letting industry.

 • What will change and how will it affect me?

-Some of the major changes which will impact landlords the most in the Renters' Rights Bill include ending Section 21 evictions, stricter enforcement of property standards and the abolition of fixed term tenancies.
+Some of the major changes which will impact landlords the most in the Renters' Rights Act include ending Section 21 evictions, stricter enforcement of property standards and the abolition of fixed term tenancies.

-• When will the Renters' Rights Bill become law?
+• When will the Renters' Rights Act become law?

 • How will the abolition of Section 21 affect landlords?